 There are a lot of reasons why you might want to invest $1 million.
 Maybe you received a windfall, want to grow your nest egg or want to manage some of your wealth.
 There are also a lot of ways to invest that money.
 You can choose to invest the $1 million in the market at once (as a lump sum) or over time (which is called dollar-cost averaging).

 You will unlock plenty of investment opportunities with $1 million, from real estate to jumbo deposit accounts.
-Understanding your risk tolerance and investment goals is essential to determining the right strategy for you.
+If you’re unsure what to do with a million dollars, understanding your risk tolerance and investment goals is essential to determining the right strategy for you.

 Different investors have different needs when it comes to investing.
 For example, if someone already has significant assets in addition to their $1 million investment, they might be able to pursue riskier strategies than someone who has to stretch that money over a few decades of retirement.